 If you have an idea of how do you bring it to fruition?

 What if you’re not a technologist yourself or don’t know the one you can partner with?

 Does that mean you can’t bring your idea to life?

 Not really.
 The best way to test ideas is to do them without much investment at all – a company offering nearby delivery set-up a WhatsApp group to get people to place orders and when they saw a whole lot of people wanted the service they went on to build an app.

 When you reach this stage you still may need help, but this time professionally.
 Thankfully perspectives on the way businesses need to operate have seen a major paradigm shift we are now well and truly in the ‘gig’ economy.

 A few decades ago, just the thought of an entrepreneur working with someone halfway across the globe would’ve been dismissed, because it sounded ludicrous and impossible back then.
 Today, it’s not only easy but effective to operate as distributed teams.

 According to the findings of Deloitte’s 2016 Global Outsourcing Survey, companies currently outsource 72 percent of their IT function and plan to increase it further.

-This is completely understandable, as the success of top tech companies such as WhatsApp, Slack, and Skype can be credited to outsource development.
+This is completely understandable, as the success of top tech companies such as WhatsApp, Slack, and Skype can be credited to outsourcing development.

 For instance, when Skype launched its operations in 2003 in Luxembourg, its founders hired a development team from Estonia.

 They communicated their vision and made available resources they had to the technology outsourcing team.
 In two years, eBay acquired Skype for $2.5B and was eventually acquired by Microsoft for $8.5B.

-What is it about distributed our outsourced teams that allow companies to maximize gains?
+What is it about distributing our outsourced teams that allow companies to maximize gains?
 Let’s look at some reasons for the same: